Al-un/learn-nuxt-ts/README.md

 };
 ```

 Now `yarn test` should validate your pure TypeScript classes.

+#### Testing Vue components

 Time to jump into Vue testing.
 Let's try to test the Logo components.
 In _tests/components/logo.spec.ts_:

 ```ts
 import Logo from '@/components/logo.vue';